tholman/overscroll/readme.md

 }
 ```

-Above, the `margin-top: -500px` hides the element above the top of the screen, since overscroll will handle showing it when the screen is scrolled in that direction.
+Above, the `margin-top: -500px` hides the element above the top of the screen, since overscroll will handle showing it when the there is overscroll in that direction.

 #### JS

-`Overscroll.js` is fairly straight forward when it comes to kicking it off, you'll need to create a new instance of overscroll, and then bind elements to it once they have been rendered.
+`Overscroll.js` is fairly straight forward when it comes to kicking it off, you'll need to create a new instance of overscroll (and include the script in the page), and then bind elements to it once they have been rendered.
 You can do this with `document.querySelector`.

 ```html
 <img class="easter-egg-element" src="./img/awesome-source.png" />